Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Additional Preliminaries

-The key idea of the seminal work of \cite{mendelson2014learning} is that\footnote{In some situations, the lower isometry remainder can be significantly smaller than the Rademacher complexity $\cR_n(\cF)$.
+with high probability.\footnote{In some cases, the lower isometry remainder can be significantly smaller than the Rademacher complexity $\cR_n(\cF)$.
 This occurs, for instance, for Donsker classes (see \cite{van2000empirical}; for a precise formulation, see \citep[Def.~2.1]{mendelson2014learning}), and is commonly referred to as a localization phenomenon.
-In high-dimensional settings, or for non-Donsker classes, and in particular under $2$-uniform convexity in a suitable position, the localized bound typically matches $\cR_n(\cF)$ up to a multiplicative constant depending on the $UC(2)$ constant $t \geq 0$; see \citep[Cor.~4.8]{klartag2008volume} and related results on John's position under $UC(2)$.} one can pass from an $L_1$ to an $L_2$ control under mild regularity assumptions, at the cost of an absolute constant; that is,
+In high-dimensional settings, or for non-Donsker classes, and in particular under $2$-uniform convexity in a suitable position, the localized bound typically matches $\cR_n(\cF)$ up to a multiplicative constant depending on the $UC(2)$ constant $t \geq 0$.} A standard sufficient route to such a bound is the small-ball property

-A few examples satisfying the last assumption include the class of linear functionals with i.i.d. sub-Gaussian covariates, as well as any centrally symmetric class $(\cF,\PP)$ that satisfies the small-ball property (see \cite{mendelson2017extending}), namely